Michael Avenatti convicted of stealing from Stormy Daniels

-NEW YORK (AP) — Michael Avenatti was convicted Friday of charges he cheated the porn actor Stormy Daniels out of nearly $300,000 she was supposed to get for writing a book about an alleged tryst with former President Donald Trump.
+NEW YORK (AP) — Michael Avenatti was convicted Friday of cheating porn actor Stormy Daniels out of nearly $300,000 she was supposed to get for writing a book about an alleged tryst with former President Donald Trump.

+Avenatti, who acted as his own lawyer, stared straight ahead as the guilty verdicts on wire fraud and aggravated identity theft were returned.

+Just a few hours earlier, a mistrial had appeared possible when the jury foreperson complained that a juror was acting on “emotions” rather than evidence.

 “I’m very disappointed in the jury’s verdict,” Avenatti told reporters outside the federal courtroom in New York.
 “I’m looking forward to a full adjudication of all the issues on appeal.”

-Sentencing was set for May 24.
-Prosecutors said it was likely that Daniels will speak at sentencing.
+“Justice was served, but we have a long way to go.
+Justice isn’t money because I’ll never see it,” she told the syndicated TV program.
+“It is him being found guilty and the jury putting aside their preconceived notions about someone in the adult film industry and just looking at the facts.”

+Sentencing was set for May 24, and Daniels told “Inside Edition” that Avenatti “can bet on” her attendance.
+Wire fraud carries a maximum of 20 years in prison, and aggravated identity theft carries a mandatory two-year prison sentence.

-The verdict came hours after the jury foreperson sent a note to the judge saying one juror was refusing to look at evidence and was deciding the case based on her feelings and emotions.
+The verdict came hours after the jury foreperson sent the note to the judge saying one juror was acting on her feelings.

 But the verdict was unanimous.

-It capped an unusual trial in which Avenatti dumped his lawyers and decided to represent himself on the trial’s second day, setting up a face-to-face showdown with Daniels, his former client, who appeared in a new role as star witness.
+It capped an unusual trial in which Avenatti dumped his lawyers, choosing on its second day to represent himself, setting up a face-to-face showdown with Daniels, his former client, who appeared in a new role as star witness.

 Avenatti said after the verdict that he did not regret representing himself.

+As he walked away from the courthouse surrounded by reporters, Avenatti he said he would “start working on my appeal tonight.”

+At one point, he said, “I have a message for my kids: I love you.
+Stay strong.”

 Prosecutors portrayed Avenatti as a common thief and serial liar.
-He countered by seeking to cast himself as a white knight who came to the rescue of Daniels until she turned on him.
+He countered by casting himself as a white knight who brought Daniels fame in her fight against Trump and a lucrative book deal she’d unsuccessfully been pursuing for a decade.

-Over two days of cross-examination, he questioned her about the allegations that he’d swindled her out of book proceeds — and about ghost stories she’d told for a possible show about the supernatural world.

-In addition to the sentence he has yet to begin serving for trying to extort up to $25 million from sportswear giant Nike, he is awaiting a retrial in Los Angeles on charges that he ripped off clients and others for millions of dollars.
-He represented himself last year for six weeks before a mistrial resulted.

 Daniels had initially hired Avenatti as she was trying to escape the terms of a $130,000 hush payment deal that kept her from speaking publicly about an alleged sexual encounter that Trump says never happened.

-Avenatti parlayed his representation with Daniels into a string of cable news appearances in which he mocked and baited Trump.
+Avenatti parlayed his representation with Daniels into cable news appearances in which he mocked and baited Trump.

-When Trump’s lawyer, Michael Cohen, was raided by the FBI in connection with tax evasion and payments made to women on Trump’s behalf, Avenatti contributed to the spectacle by bringing Daniels to the federal courthouse.

-Avenatti insisted he was innocent of wire fraud and aggravated identity theft.

-After opening statements and two trial witnesses, he shed his lawyers and confronted witnesses himself, setting up his questioning of Daniels, whose legal name is Stephanie Clifford.

-Avenatti asked her about things she’d said for a potential program called “Spooky Babes” about living in a haunted house in New Orleans.
+During his questioning of Daniels,whose legal name is Stephanie Clifford, Avenatti asked her about her claims he’d swindled her out of book proceeds — and about things she’d said for a potential program called “Spooky Babes” about living in a haunted house in New Orleans.

-Among other things, Daniels had talked about an invisible assailant attacking her partner and communicating with dead people and with a doll who calls her “mommy.”
+Daniels had talked about an invisible assailant attacking her partner, communication with dead people and a doll who calls her “mommy.”

-Prosecutors argued Avenatti was trying to portray Daniels as crazy — what they called a “blame-the-victim” defense that failed to support his claim he was owed the money after spending millions of dollars representing Daniels.
+Prosecutors argued Avenatti was trying to portray Daniels as crazy in a “blame-the-victim” defense that failed to support his claim he was owed the money after spending millions of dollars representing Daniels.

 “Whether you think it’s kooky to believe in the paranormal, whether you think it’s weird, she can believe whatever she wants and still be stolen from by the defendant and still deserve not to,” Assistant U.S. Attorney Mathew Podolsky told the jury.